 Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 This is the slide deck bottleneck.
 It's not a time management problem.
-It's structural.
-And it's happening at the end of every engagement, right when your team is most ready to move on.
+It's a delegation failure.
+And it's happening at the end of every engagement, right when your team is most ready to move on to the next one.

 The Problem Isn't Your Work.
 It's the Container.